• Home

 Highlighted Editorial Roles:

-In 2001, he stepped down from his duties to care for his wife full-time, due to a rapid onset of ALS.
-Upon her death in 2001, he become Emeritus Professor at University of Washington.
-Dr. Root met his untimely demise in 2006 when he was attacked by a crocodile while working with the University of Pennsylvania to combat AIDS in Africa.
+In 2001, Dr. Root stepped down from his professional duties to care for his wife full-time following a rapid onset of ALS.
+After her passing later that year, he became an Emeritus Professor at the University of Washington.
+Tragically, Dr. Richard Root met his untimely demise in 2006 when he was attacked by a crocodile while collaborating with the University of Pennsylvania to combat AIDS in Africa.

 What is a "triple threat" doctor?
 Who else was a "triple threat" doctor?